mdn/content/files/en-us/web/http/csp/index.md

 A CSP can have other purposes as well, including defending against {{glossary("clickjacking")}} and helping to ensure that a site's pages will be loaded over HTTPS.

 In this guide we'll start by describing how a CSP is delivered to a browser and what it looks like at a high level.

-Then we'll describe how it can be used to [control which resources are loaded](#controlling_resource_loading) to protect against XSS, and then [other use cases](#other_use_cases_for_a_csp) such as clickjacking protection.
+Then we'll describe how it can be used to [control which resources are loaded](#controlling_resource_loading) to protect against XSS, and then other use cases such as [clickjacking protection](#clickjacking_protection) and [upgrading insecure requests](#upgrading_insecure_requests).
+Note that there's no dependency between the different use cases: if you want to add clickjacking protection but not XSS mitigation, you can just add the directives for that use case.

 Finally we'll describe [strategies for deploying a CSP](#csp_testing_and_deployment) and tools that can help to make this process easier.